Budget-Friendly Valentine’s Door Decorations: Thrift Store Finds

 Budget-Friendly Valentine’s Porch Planters

-Since we added tall DIY Faux Galvanized Planters to the front porch, they are easy to decorate with both real and faux plants.
+Since we added tall DIY Faux Galvanized Planters to the front porch, they are easy to decorate with real and faux plants.

 To decorate for a budget-friendly Valentine’s porch, they were filled with faux greenery, which I also used last year, and these DIY Wooden Hearts Trio.